ErayBahar/ErayBahar/README.md

 # 👋 Hi, I’m @ErayBahar

 ### 💻 Who Am I?
 I'm a freshman Computer Science student with a strong passion for all things code, data, and design.
-Currently on a mission to **build cool things**, and learn from every step.

 ---